-Please note: if you wish to challenge a PCN, please do not pay it as it is not possible to challenge a PCN after it has been paid.
+Please note: If you wish to challenge a parking ticket please do not pay it as it is not possible to challenge a ticket after it has been paid.

 Every person issued with a Penalty Charge Notice has the right to challenge the decision.
 On the reverse of the PCN there are instructions explaining this process and how to submit any relevant evidence supporting the challenge.
 If a challenge is received within the discounted period that is stated on the PCN then the opportunity to pay the PCN at the reduced rate will be re-offered in the event that the charge is upheld.